While the combination of Levaquin and alcohol might not kill you, it can cause seriously dangerous side effects.

 What Are the Side Effects of Levaquin?

 Even when you do not consume any alcohol, Levaquin is known to have a range of potential side effects.
 You may have problems sleeping or feel lightheaded.
 Some people suffer from dizziness, nausea, headaches or diarrhea.
-If you develop any of these symptoms, you should talk to your doctor right away.
+You should talk to your doctor immediately if you develop any of these symptoms.

 Seek Help for Substance Abuse Disorders

 Levaquin and alcohol can cause side effects if they are taken at the same time.
 Alcohol can also reduce the effectiveness of antibiotics.
-Because of this, it is important to avoid drinking any alcohol while you are using Levaquin.
+Because of this, it is crucial to avoid drinking any alcohol while you are using Levaquin.
 If you suffer from a substance abuse disorder, you should talk to your doctor before taking any antibiotics.
-Drinking alcohol can cause long-term side effects, so it is important to get the right recovery treatment.
+Drinking alcohol can cause long-term side effects, so getting the proper recovery treatment is essential.